 This is also to revive the spirit of patriotism and love for country in our youth.”

 The depths politicians will go to justify the unjustifiable is astounding.
-There are cleverer and easier ways to revive patriotism and love for our country, Mr. Kpessa Whyte’s plan is not one of them.
+There are smarter and easier ways to revive patriotism and love for our country, Mr. Kpessa Whyte’s plan is not one of them.
 It’s flawed.
 It is a complete and a criminal waste of human resources.

 A World Bank study says “university education provides the high-level skills and the training necessary for every labor market.
 It is these trained individuals who develop the capacity and analytical skills that drive local economies, support civil society, teach children, lead effective governments, and make important decisions which affect entire societies.”